- 1 INTRODUCTION:

 ANALYSIS OF DATA:

 Lastly, the conclusion of this visit and this report has made us realize the darker side of the world and its horrible problems.
-The best way to conclude this project is to actually start working towards improving the conditions of the slums.
+The best way to conclude this project is actually to start working towards improving the conditions of the slums.

 A few of them are mentioned below:

 - The government ought to think about providing a legitimate answer to the poor.
-Most of the days, it’s seen that the rehabilitation takes place at a location that is much far from the core areas and employability is zero.
+Most of the days, it’s seen that the rehabilitation takes place at a location that is much far from the core areas, and employability is zero.

 - Easy finance and disposition choices at cheap interest rates for upgrading, building an extension of the present shelter should be created accessible.

 - New strategies for making land provide should be tried.
 Liberating up the unused land lying with government establishments are used to produce cheap homes.